+DRAINAGE DITCHES - An NPW habitat classification which refers to water channel systems with moving or stagnant water bodies, artificial in origin.
+Most ditches are cleared cyclically, although this category also includes ditches that are overgrown with wetland plants.
 ECOLOGY - The study of the interactions between organisms, and their physical, chemical and biological environment.
 ENCROACHMENT - The invasion of a species (usually plants) into areas previously uncolonised.
 This term is often used when an undesirable species advances at the expense of a desirable species or habitat.
 ENVIRONMENT - The biological and physical conditions in which an organism lives.
+EPA - Environmental Protection Agency EROSION - The processes whereby the materials of the Earth's crust are dissolved, or worn away and simultaneously moved from one place to another by natural agencies which include weathering, solution, corrosion and transportation.
 EUROPEAN BIRDS DIRECTIVE (79/409/2nd April 1979) - See Birds Directive.
+EUTROPHICATION - The nutrient enrichment of aquatic ecosystems usually by phosphates and nitrates.
+It may occur naturally but can also be the result of human activity (fertiliser run-off/sewage discharge/seepage from silage etc.).
 EVALUATION - A considered or measured assessment of available information leading to a ranking or valuing.
 FACILITATOR - A person who, in consultation with others, assists NPW staff in the production of a conservation or management plan.
 FAUNA - Animal life.